Primary Fields of Interest

 Joseph Gubeladze works on K-theory of toric varieties and related commutative algebra and discrete geometry topics.

-Eric Hayashi (retired).
-His research interests are in complex analysis, operator theory, and frame analysis.
+Eric Hayashi* (emeritus) has research interests in complex analysis, operator theory and frame analysis.

 Tao He’s research interests include large scale genome-wide association studies, statistical inference on high-dimensional data and statistical learning.